A 350 year old Christmas conundrum

 However, in Kilearnadil Cemetery on the Isle of Jura (the neighbouring island to Islay, where I used to live), there can be found a curious gravestone that continues to amaze and amuse in equal measure, and has been the source of a great deal of local legend surrounding one man and his reputed longevity.

-It reads thus: “Gillour MAC CRAIN, who kept 180 Christmases in his own house, and who died in the reign of Charles I”.
+It reads thus: “Gillouir MAC CRAIN, who lived to have kept 180 Christmases in his own house, is buried here.
+He died around 1645”.

 How can anyone live to be 180 years old?
 Surely this cannot be correct?
 Most who take the time to read these lines do not believe them to be literally true, although they seem to appreciate the quirkiness of the epitaph.